mui-le/blog/How_To_Make_Your_Site_Faster.md

     ```
     ~~However multicolumn index will work when query select reverse or forward order with index inited, what happend when we change order of query~~
     ```sql
-        SELECT name, bar FROM dig WHERE name = 'Diep' AND language = 'vietnam' AND age = '30'
+        SELECT name, language FROM dig WHERE name = 'Diep' AND language = 'vietnam' AND age = '30'
     ```
     ~~Mysql will don't know need reorder query and use `idx_name_age_language` to find.
 So you will need re-init index alert~~:
     ```sql